Models and Tables¶

 from sqlalchemy.ext.asyncio import AsyncSession, AsyncEngine

-from ellar.app import current_injector
+from ellar.core import current_injector

 # get engine from DI